froi/docker-airflow/README.md

 If you want to run other executor, you've to use the docker-compose.yml files provided in this repository.

+For **Development or Debugging**:

+        docker-compose -f docker-compose-SequentialExecutor.yml up -d

 For **LocalExecutor** :

         docker-compose -f docker-compose-LocalExecutor.yml up -d